devceejay/devceejay/README.md

 ## Currently

-- Strengthening my skills in JavaScript
+- Sharpening my skills in JavaScript
 - Exploring how to bring AI-driven features into frontend projects like smart recommendations, simple chatbots, and adaptive UI elements to create richer, more interactive user experiences.

 ## Let's Connect